wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 ### Examining the Reports for the Quadratic Equation Solver Kernels

-Navigate to the "Area Analysis of System" report under the "Area Analysis" tab and expand the "Kernel System" section.
+Navigate to the "Area Analysis of System" report under the "Area Analysis" tab and expand the *Kernel System* section.
 Observe the differences in area utilization for the two kernels `SimpleQuadraticEqnSolverKernel` and `SpecializedQuadraticEqnSolverKernel`.
 You should observe a decrease in area of the multiplier in the calculation of `b*b - 4*a*c` at their corresponding line numbers.

 You should also observe a significant area estimation reduction of the divider from changing it to the low accuracy mode in the report.
 Also note that the area increase of the subtraction as we enable the subnormal support.